Pernille Rosenkrantz-Theil

-Pernille Rosenkrantz-Theil (born 17 January 1977 in Skælskør) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
+Pernille Rosenkrantz-Theil (born 17 January 1977) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
 From 2019 to 2022, she has served as Minister of Children and Education.
 She was elected into parliament at the 2011 Danish general election.
 She had previously been a member of parliament from 2001 to 2007 as a member of the Red-Green Alliance.
 From 2011 to 2014, she was the spokesperson on climate and energy for the Social Democrats.

 Political career

 From April 20 to July 31, 1999, Rosenkrantz-Theil was a temporary member of the parliament.
 She was elected to the parliament in 2001.
 From 1996 to 2007, she was a member of the central board and working committee of Red-Green Alliance.
 She was spokeswoman for equality, health, financial, educational, and ecclesiastical affairs.
 After a break from politics she joined the Social Democrats and was elected to the parliament in 2011.
 On 27 June 2019, she became the Minister of Education in the Frederiksen Cabinet.